-Visual basic allows us to manage databases created with different database programs such as MS Access, Dbase, Paradox and etc. In this lesson, we are not dealing with how to create database files but we will see how we can access database files in the VB environment.
-In the following example, we will create a simple database application which enable one to browse customers' names.
-To create this application, insert the data control into the new form.
+Visual Basic provides the capability to effectively manage databases created with various database programs, including MS Access, Oracle, MySQL, and more.
+In this lesson, our focus is not on database file creation, but rather on accessing database files within the VB environment.
+To illustrate this concept, we will develop a straightforward database application that allows users to browse customer names.
+In the following example, we will create a simple database application which enables one to browse customers' names.
+To create this application, select the data control on the toolbox(as shown in Figure 23.1) and insert it into the new form.
 Place the data control somewhere at the bottom of the form.
 Name the data control as data_navigator.
 To be able to use the data control, we need to connect it to any database.
 We can create a database file using any database application but I suggest we use the database files that come with VB6.
-Let select NWIND.MDB as our database file.
+Let's select NWIND.MDB as our database file.

 To connect the data control to this database, double-click the DatabaseName property in the Properties window and then click on the button with three dots on the right(as shown in Figure 23.2) to open a file selection dialog as shown in Figure 23.3.
 From the dialog, search the folders of your hard drive to locate the database file NWIND.MDB.
 It is usually placed under Microsoft Visual Studio\VB98\ folder, Select the aforementioned file and now your data control is connected to this database file.